elelitta/WFL/word-formation-rules.md

 ##### Suffixation

+A suffix is an affix that is placed after the stem of a word, to form another word.

-The following is a list of suffixes that can be found in WFL:
+A list of suffixes that can be found in WFL:

 * \(at\)im
 * \(i\)cul